jp43/DockBox/README.md

 Installation
 ============

-The Python Distutils are used to build and install MOBPred, so it is fairly simple to get things ready to go.
+The Python Distutils are used to build and install DockBox, so it is fairly simple to get things ready to go.
 Following are very simple instructions on how to proceed:

 1. First, make sure that you have the NumPy and pandas modules.
 If not, get them from http://numpy.scipy.org/, http://pandas.pydata.org.
 Compile/install them.

 2. Make sure AmberTools is installed and that standard executables (e.g., sander, tleap,...) are accessible through your PATH variable.
 For pharmamatrix users, see section **prerequisites**.

-3. From the main MOBPred distribution directory run this command (plus any extra flags, e.g., --prefix or --user to specify the installation directory):
+3. From the main DockBox distribution directory run this command (plus any extra flags, e.g., --prefix or --user to specify the installation directory):

         python setup.py install